deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 We made the algorithm more robust that automatically moves chat messages to the DeltaChat IMAP folder.
 You should now see less clutter in your INBOX with your regular e-mail app.
-There are many community discussions in the last year around this topic and we hope we finally found a way that is robust and easy to understand.
-All chat messages will be automatically moved to the DeltaChat folder and also any reply you get to a chat message that you previously sent to a regular-email user.
+There were many community discussions in the last year around this topic and we hope we finally found a way that is robust and easy to understand.
+All chat messages will be automatically moved to the DeltaChat folder.
+Also any reply you get to a chat message that you previously sent to a regular-email user.

 ## Better automatic provider configuration, reduced message size, ...

-In our never-ending quest of making things work out of the box we fixed issues with several providers, among them the cuban "Nauta.cu".
-If you didn't know, Delta Chat had quite some uptake with Cuban users as any traffic that leaves the island is expensive while using the "cuban intranet" mail server is mostly affordable from mobiles.
-Whatsapp is practically not available there -- a not so uncommon reality that large parts of the western world experienced yesterday as well with #facebookdown.
+We fixed issues with several providers, among them the cuban "Nauta.cu".
+If you didn't know, Delta Chat had quite some uptake with Cuban users as any traffic that leaves the island is expensive while using the "cuban intranet" mail server is relatively affordable with mobile data plans.
+Whatsapp is practically not available there -- a not so uncommon reality that large parts of the western world experienced during #facebookdown a few days ago.

-We also greately reduced message size for group-chats by not gossiping encryption keys with every chat message anymore.
+We also reduced message size for group-chats by not gossiping encryption keys with every chat message anymore.
 Also there is a higher compression options for images.